Koopman Analysis of Sea Surface Temperature with a Signature Kernel: Introduction

 To account for nonlinearity while keeping a linear evolution law, we describe temporal evolution by a linear operator acting on \emph{observables}, i.e., scalar-valued functions of a path.
 Crucially, by lifting the dynamics to a sufficiently rich space of observables, nonlinear state evolution can be represented (or well-approximated) by a linear operator.
 This perspective leads naturally to Koopman analysis \citep[e.g.,][]{mezic2013analysis,williams2015data} on path space.

-A remaining practical question is how to construct a rich yet tractable function family on path space: path signatures provide a systematic lifting that encodes temporal order and generates expressive features from trajectories \citep[e.g.,][]{lyons2014rough}, and kernelization enables this lifting to scale to high-dimensional SST fields \citep[e.g.,][]{williams2015,Kiraly2019}.
+A remaining practical question is how to construct a rich yet tractable function family on path space.
+Path signatures provide a systematic lifting that encodes temporal order and generates expressive features from trajectories \citep[e.g.,][]{lyons2014rough}.
+Recent work has pursued tractable Koopman learning using truncated signature features \citep[e.g.,][]{Chretien2026GSI}; such explicit truncations are most practical for low-dimensional paths and moderate truncation levels, whereas kernelization of signatures \citep[e.g.,][]{Kiraly2019} offers an RKHS route that scales to high-dimensional spatiotemporal fields \citep[e.g.,][]{williams2015}.
+Motivated by high-dimensional climate fields such as sea surface temperature (SST), we adopt a signature-\emph{kernel} kEDMD formulation for Koopman-operator learning.

-In this study, we propose a procedure to learn an explicit linear Koopman operator for the one-year path shift via signature-kernel EDMD (Fig.~\ref{fig:pipeline}), yielding a single operator representation that supports both out-of-sample forecasting and spectral (mode) diagnostics.
+In this study, we propose a procedure to learn an explicit linear Koopman operator for the one-step shift of annual SST paths via signature-kernel EDMD (Fig.~\ref{fig:pipeline}), yielding a single operator representation that supports both out-of-sample forecasting and spectral (mode) diagnostics.